Skip to main content

 • Local sponsorship assistance

 The MWRD reviews and sponsors applications from local governments applying to the federal acquisition program, which is run locally by the Illinois Emergency Management Agency.
-The MWRD provides reimbursement towards the applicant’s share of the property’s purchase price.
+The MWRD provides reimbursement towards the applicant’s share of the property’s appraised value.

 • Local government application

-MWRD reviews and selects applications directly from local governments for flood-prone structures within their jurisdiction, reimbursing a percentage of the property’s purchase price.
+MWRD reviews and selects applications directly from local governments for flood-prone structures within their jurisdiction, reimbursing a percentage of the property’s appraised value.

 • Evaluation for future opportunity